-	The 2014 Buhman Ranch Chardonnay is straw yellow in the glass – it shows very pretty aromatics with notes of orange blossom and stone fruits including nectarine and as it breathes more hints of lime.
+The 2014 Llamas Family Buhman Ranch Chardonnay is straw yellow in the glass – it shows very pretty aromatics with notes of orange blossom and stone fruits including nectarine and as it breathes more hints of lime.
 What is immediately captivating about this wine is the texture – creamy and supple across the palate, it simply feels good in the mouth.
 Shows bright fruit, mineralties, cut grass and flavors of peach.
 Clean finish.
-Has a mouth feel one would associate with a Chardonnay but a flavor profile that one perhaps might mistake for a Sauvigon Blanc if tasting this wine blind.
+Has a mouth feel one would associate with a Chardonnay but a flavor profile that one perhaps might mistake for a Sauvignon Blanc if tasting this wine blind.

-The 2010 Stagecoach Cabernet Sauvignon shows a smoky elegance on the bouquet – cigar smoke, jalapeno pepper with red cherry aromas and dusty nuances.
+The 2010 Llamas Family Stagecoach Cabernet Sauvignon shows a smoky elegance on the bouquet – cigar smoke, jalapeno pepper with red cherry aromas and dusty nuances.
 Drinks younger then its vintage date, anchored by mouth watering acidity.
 Superbly balanced on the palate showing notes of red currant and cherry – with a tartness that lingers.
 Very polished smooth tannins anchor a clean finish.
 This is a wine that still has many years ahead of it.

-The 2013 Stagecoach Cabernet Sauvignon is a noticeably different wine then the 2010 vintage.
+The 2013 Llamas Family Stagecoach Cabernet Sauvignon is a noticeably different wine then the 2010 vintage.
 A well-layered bouquet reveals darker fruit aromatics including blackberry and plum.
 As the wine breathes shows hints of dark chocolate, dust, along with various baking spices.
 Offers excellent balance.
 And for a big vintage from powerful hillside fruit – the wine is remarkably approachable in its youth.
 Red and darker fruit, hints of mocha and subtle notes of toasted oak and tobacco linger on the lengthy finish.
 The finish shows grainy but not gritty tannins.

-The 2014 Stagecoach Cabernet Sauvignon is somewhat savory on the bouquet – Alex compares the aromas to a grape pickers’ glove, sweaty, earthy, and dusty – the bouquet shows all this, but more including an appealing sweetness of fruit including blackberry.
+The 2014 Llamas Family Stagecoach Cabernet Sauvignon is somewhat savory on the bouquet – Alex compares the aromas to a grape pickers’ glove, sweaty, earthy, and dusty – the bouquet shows all this, but more including an appealing sweetness of fruit including blackberry.
 Very approachable on the palate – offers bright and lively fruit.
 Very good acidity.
 Earthy tannins are slightly grippy on the finish but not harsh.